jozsef-vesza/JVRCollectionViewDataSource/README.md

 ##JVRCollectionViewDataSource
 A basic, reusable and expandable `UICollectionViewDataSource` class to take the clutter out of your `UICollectionView` classes.
 It depends on a cell configurator class that conforms to the [`JVRCellConfiguratorDelegate`](https://github.com/jozsef-vesza/JVRCellConfiguratorDelegate) protocol.
 For cell configuration example, please see the [`JVRCellConfiguratorDelegate` GitHub page](https://github.com/jozsef-vesza/JVRCellConfiguratorDelegate).
-###Example for usage in a collection view controller class
+###Example for usage in a Collection View Controller
 ```objc
 #import "JVRCollectionViewDataSource.h"
 #import "JVECellConfigurator.h"